NVIDIA/kubevirt-gpu-device-plugin/README.md

 # NVIDIA K8s Device Plugin to assign GPUs and vGPUs to Kubevirt VMs

+> Starting from v1.1.0, we will only be supporting KubeVirt v0.36.0 or newer.
+Please use v1.0.1 for compatibility with older KubeVirt versions.

 ## Table of Contents
 - [About](#about)
 - [Features](#features)